joyjding/spot/README.md

 		While the condition cats is equal to 1, follow these instructions:
 			{Screensay: "Spend all your time following your cat with your thumb hovering over Vine.".}

 		(Notice, that if cats is initially set to 1, this while loop will never end.
 		Thank goodness cats is set to 10000, or we'd really be in trouble.)

+6. Defining and running functions (finally!)

+	Define a new function running amok.

+	When called, it follows these instructions:
+		{Screensay: "Running amok!
+Running amok!
+Running amok!"}.

+	Run the function running amok.

 ##All Together Now